sourcegraph/sourcegraph-public-snapshot/docs/features/letsencrypt.md

 1. Paste the [IdenTrust DST Root CA X3](https://www.identrust.com/certificates/trustid/root-download-x3.html) contents.
 1. Press escape -> type `:wq` -> press enter to save the file.
 1. Run `update-ca-certificates`

+## Without Docker (Cloud Installs)

+If you used one of the cloud installers or are otherwise running Sourcegraph outside of a Docker container, the remaining steps are:

+Give the `sourcegraph` user ownership and read access to the Let's Encrypt SSL
+certificates:

+1. `sudo chown -R sourcegraph /etc/letsencrypt`
+1. `chmod -R u+r /etc/letsencrypt`

-1. Start Sourcegraph again via `sudo start src` or `docker src start`.
+Start Sourcegraph again via `sudo start src` or `docker src start`.

-### Docker
+### With Docker

-If you're running the Sourcegraph inside a Docker container, you'll need to copy the newly generated PEM files into the container.
+If you're running the Sourcegraph inside a Docker container, you'll need to copy the newly generated PEM files into the container directly.

 1. The files in `/etc/letsencrypt/live/mysite.com` are symlinks so find out which files you should copy: `ls -l /etc/letsencrypt/live/mysite.com`.
 1. Copy your certificates into the container:
   - `docker cp /etc/letsencrypt/archive/mysite.com/fullchain3.pem src:/etc/sourcegraph/fullchain.pem`
   - `docker cp /etc/letsencrypt/archive/mysite.com/privkey3.pem src:/etc/sourcegraph/privkey.pem`
-1. Grab an interactive shell:
-  - `docker exec -it src bash`
+  - Use these `/etc/sourcegraph/*.pem` paths in your config file for `tls-cert` and `tls-key`, respectively.
-1. `exit && docker src restart`
+1. `docker src restart`

 ## Troubleshooting